DataCurationWorkshop/HongKongCurationWorkshop/Day_1/Lectures/Book/Day_1_Lectures_Identifiers.md

 # Identifiers

 ## What is an identifier?
 An identifier, most simply, is “a name that identifies either a unique object or a unique class of objects.”
-In computer or technical systems, these are often found in the form of bar codes or unique alphanumeric strings such as ISSNs or even URLs.
+In computer or technical systems, these are often found in the form of bar codes, QR codes or unique alphanumeric strings such as ISSNs or URLs.

-In data curation, we need identifiers to battle reference rot: if data are playing the role of evidence in research and even public policy, they need to be accessible for the long-term.
-Using stable identifiers is key to this: they allow users to reliably reference and find materials.
+In data curation, we need identifiers to battle reference rot: if data are playing the role of evidence in research and public policy, they need to be accessible for the long-term.
+Using stable identifiers is key to this: they allow users to reliably reference and locate materials.

 ## IDs for data curation

-Identifiers must be:
+Identifiers for data curation must be:

 - Machine Readable: they must be consistently formatted in a way that computers can parse them
 - Unique: at least within a local system, but preferably globally